What is e-commerce?

 E-commerce began in the 1960s, when businesses started using EDI to share business documents with other companies.
 In 1979, the American National Standards Institute developed ASC X12 as a universal standard for businesses to share documents through electronic networks.

-After the number of individual users sharing electronic documents with each other grew in the 1980s, the rise of eBay and Amazon in the 1990s revolutionized the e-commerce industry.
+As the number of individual users sharing electronic documents with each other grew in the 1980s, the rise of eBay and Amazon in the 1990s revolutionized the e-commerce industry.
 Consumers can now buy many items online, from e-commerce-only vendors -- also called e-tailers -- and brick-and-mortar stores that have e-commerce capabilities.
-Now, almost all retail companies are integrating online business practices into their business models.
+Almost all retail companies have integrated online business practices into their business models and sell online.

-The COVID-19 pandemic of 2020 caused e-commerce to spike significantly.
-With shoppers confined to their homes for an extended period of time, e-commerce jumped to a record high of 16.4% in the second quarter of 2020, according to the U.S. Census Bureau.
+The COVID-19 pandemic caused a significant spike in e-commerce transactions.
+With shoppers confined to their homes for an extended period, e-commerce jumped to a record high of 16.4% of total U.S. retail sales in the second quarter of 2020, according to the U.S. Census Bureau.
+It has since leveled off at around 15%.
+The Census Bureau keeps a record of quarterly e-commerce data dating back to 1999.
+In Q3 2023, total U.S. retail e-commerce sales were estimated to be $284.1 billion.

 Disruption to physical retail

-Given the large rise in e-commerce in recent years, many analysts, economists and consumers have debated whether the online B2C market will soon make physical, brick-and-mortar stores obsolete.
-There is little question that online shopping is growing at a significant rate.
-Gartner's 2021 State of Digital Commerce Report found that of the 409 digital commerce decision-makers surveyed, 90% were aggressively expanding e-commerce investments, with a focus on what Gartner described as digital-first value creation and customer experience.
+Given the increase in e-commerce use in recent years, analysts, economists and consumers have debated whether the online B2C market will make physical, brick-and-mortar stores obsolete.
+There's little question that online shopping is growing at a significant rate.
+Gartner's 2023 "Magic Quadrant for Digital Commerce" estimated that by 2025, 80% of B2B sales transactions between suppliers and buyers will take place in digital spaces or channels.

-Data from the U.S. Census Bureau and Federal Reserve Economic Data shows the increasing importance of e-commerce in the retail market.
-The percent of total U.S. sales from e-commerce has consistently grown since 1999, peaking at 16.4% in Q2 2020.
-In Q1 2022, e-commerce accounted for 14.3% of total sales, several percentage points higher than the pre-pandemic level in Q4 2019 of 11.1%.
+Data from the U.S. Census Bureau shows the increasing importance of e-commerce in the U.S. retail market.
+The percent of total U.S. sales from e-commerce has consistently grown since 1999.

-Despite the growth of online retail, many shoppers still prefer brick-and-mortar.
-Forrester projected that most retail sales will continue to come from physical stores, estimating that they will still account for 72% of U.S. retail sales in 2024.
+Despite the growth of online retail, many shoppers still prefer brick-and-mortar storefronts.
+In a 2023 report, Forrester analysts predicted that most retail sales will continue to come from physical stores and traditional retail.
+They estimated offline sales in the U.S. will reach $4.2 trillion and account for 72% of the country's retail sales by 2028.

 Adoption of new tech also plays a part in the growth of online retail.
-A 2021 study from Juniper Research predicted e-commerce transactions made via voice assistant will grow by more than 320% to $19.4 billion by 2023 from $4.6 billion in 2021.
+A 2021 study from Juniper Research predicted e-commerce transactions made using a voice assistant will grow more than 320% to $19.4 billion by 2023 from $4.6 billion in 2021.

-A consistent example of the impact e-commerce has had on physical retail is the post-Thanksgiving Black Friday and Cyber Monday shopping days in the United States.
-According to the National Retail Foundation's 2021 Thanksgiving Weekend Consumer Survey, conducted by Prosper Insights and Analytics, 88 million shoppers made online purchases on Black Friday compared to 66.5 million in-person purchases.
-On Cyber Monday, there were 77 million online purchases and 20.3 million in-person purchases.
+A consistent example of the effect e-commerce growth has had on physical retail is the post-Thanksgiving Black Friday and Cyber Monday shopping days in the United States.
+According to the National Retail Foundation's 2023 Thanksgiving Weekend Consumer Survey, about 90.6 million consumers made online purchases on Black Friday, up from 87.2 million in 2022.
+On Cyber Monday, approximately 73 million consumers shopped online.